ml639/HandWirtingDataCollector/readme.md

 A simple hand writing data collector for a machine learning project, handwriting recognition of Greek characters.

-Works on tablet/mobil browsers.
+It works on tablet/mobile's browsers.
 Store image data in MongoDB.
+Can export the data into csv file.

 ###Getting Started with Code  :